ai-companion-guides/ai-companion-guides.github.io/create-ai-girlfriend.md

 ---
-title: "How to Create an AI Girlfriend (2025 SFW Guide)"
+title: "Create an AI Girlfriend in 2025 – Free Step-by-Step Guide"
-description: "Step-by-step guide to creating an AI girlfriend in 2025.
-Learn how to build, customize, and safely chat with your virtual companion."
+description: "Learn how to create your own AI girlfriend in minutes.
+No coding, safe & private—customize personality, looks and memory features."
 layout: default
 ---